Moving Elderly Parents: Avoid Common Mistakes

 “Oh Mom, you don’t need all of your special cooking equipment.
 When is the last time you decorated a cake?”

 Mom hears these questions and thinks…

 “She’s right.
 I don’t use the sewing machine anymore, because I can’t see well enough.
 I sure did used to enjoy making those quilts and Christmas decorations.”

 “Yes.
 I suppose I haven’t worn that jacket in 20 years.
 I haven’t been skiing since I took that fall and twisted my ankle so badly.
 I’m afraid to even walk in the snow anymore.”

 “Dang.
 I can’t even decorate cakes and cookies anymore with these shaky hands.
 And I did such beautiful work once.
 I feel so old and useless.”

 Sound familiar?
 It’s a common enough story.
-Some families back off and let Mom continue to live alone in her house even with the risk.
+Some families back off and let Mom continue to live alone even with the risk.
 Others force their way through the move and make the decisions for her.
 Neither path is likely to have a happy ending.